-Fifty percent of employers surveyed by the Society for Human Resource Management said they use virtual interviews as a way to narrow their applicant pool.
-Video conferencing software, such as Skype and Google Hangouts, has helped recruiters reach a more diverse, global group of candidates, and offers a cost-effective way to screen prospective hires.
+As technology continues to evolve, the workplace has been quick to follow suit adopting new innovations that save time and increase efficiency.
+In fact, fifty percent of employers surveyed by the Society for Human Resource Management said they use virtual interviews as a way to narrow their applicant pool.
+Video conferencing software, such as Zoom, Skype, and Google Hangouts, has helped recruiters reach a more diverse, global group of candidates, and offers a cost-effective way to screen prospective hires.

-Mastering the virtual interview is one of the first steps to an in-person meeting.
+Mastering the virtual interview is often one of the first steps toward a follow-up interview and subsequent employment.
 Here’s how you can increase the likelihood that an employer asks you to come in for round two of an interview.

 1. Test Your Technology

-Technical savvy is one of the top 10 competencies employers look for in new hires, and one hiring managers can test via a virtual interview.
+Technical skills are considered one of the top competencies employers look for in new hires, and hiring managers are able to gauge your abilities easily during a virtual interview.

-Avoid a potential technical glitch by testing your equipment before the call.
-If your video conferencing software produces grainy visuals or muffled audio, it might be time to invest in a webcam or microphone.
+Avoid potential technical glitches by testing your equipment before the call.
+If your video conferencing software produces grainy visuals or muffled audio, it might be time to invest in an external webcam or microphone.
 You should also secure your internet connection.
 Nothing stifles conversation quite like a call dropped mid-persuasion point.

-Keep your email address simple.
-Try different combinations of your first, middle, and last name, or leverage industry keywords if stuck.
-Avoid symbols and the numbers one and zero, which look like letters depending on the font and can cause confusion during outreach.
+Keep your email and usernames simple.
+Try different combinations of your first, middle, and last name, or leverage industry keywords if you’re stuck.
+Also, avoid utilizing symbols and the numbers one and zero, which look like letters depending on the font and can cause confusion during outreach.